Greenfield Environmental Multistate Trust LLC - Springfield

 In December 2016, Greenfield Environmental began a vapor intrusion investigation.
 Soil vapor, groundwater and sewer gas samples were collected both on and off the facility property.
 In July and August 2017, indoor air, outdoor air and sub-slab/crawl space samples were collected at a few selected residences northeast of the facility.
 Naphthalene, the main chemical of concern in air that could be related to contamination at the facility, was found above the action level in indoor air in all homes that were sampled.
 However, initial sample results indicated vapor intrusion into homes was not occurring from the sub-slab/crawl space.
 The naphthalene detected in the outdoor air was a likely source of the naphthalene levels in the indoor air.
 Elevated benzene, toluene, ethylbenzene, xylene and naphthalene levels were also found in certain sewer gas samples in the same neighborhood.
 The concentrations in sewer gas sampled at the facility were much lower than what was found in the sewer lines downstream of the facility, where other sources could discharge into the City of Springfield sewer system.
 In December 2017, CH2M, on behalf of Greenfield Environmental, performed confirmatory indoor air sampling and additional investigation into the outdoor naphthalene levels.
 The Vapor Intrusion investigation will continue until fall 2018 or later.

-Kerr-McGee operated the lagoons and landfarm under the interim status portions of the federal Resource Conservation and Recovery Act (RCRA).
-In 1980, when EPA implemented the federal hazardous waste laws, 40 CFR Part 265, all existing facilities that treated, stored or disposed hazardous waste in a way that would require a hazardous waste permit were required to notify EPA and apply for the permit or close those operations.
-Because of the large number of existing facilities, Congress set up requirements that allowed these facilities to operate temporarily under “interim status” until they received their permit or completed clean closure of their regulated hazardous waste management units.
-Kerr-McGee decided to change their production process and close the units.
-Kerr-McGee is subject to the permitting requirements of the Missouri Hazardous Waste Management Law and federal Hazardous and Solid Waste Amendments for post-closure care because contaminants were released to groundwater from the regulated hazardous waste management units, so these units were unable to achieve “clean” closure.
-Kerr-McGee is also subject to corrective action for other releases to the environment at the facility because they completed closure of the interim status hazardous waste management units after the effective date of the federal Hazardous and Solid Waste Amendments to RCRA.
+When EPA implemented the federal hazardous waste laws under the Resource Conservation and Recovery Act (RCRA) in 1980, all existing facilities that treated, stored or disposed hazardous waste in a way that would require a hazardous waste permit were required to notify EPA and apply for the permit or close those operations.
+Because of the large number of existing facilities, Congress set up requirements that allowed these facilities to operate temporarily under "interim status" until it received its permit.
+The Kerr-McGee Springfield facility was granted interim status.
+Later Kerr-McGee decided to change their production process and close the units.
+The facility is subject to the permitting requirements of the Missouri Hazardous Waste Management Law and federal Hazardous and Solid Waste Amendments to RCRA for post-closure care because contaminants were released to groundwater from the regulated hazardous waste management units, so these units were unable to be "clean closed".
+The facility is also subject to corrective action for other releases to the environment at the facility because Kerr-McGee completed closure of the interim status hazardous waste management units after the effective date of the federal Hazardous and Solid Waste Amendments.